VoiceAgentBench: Are Voice Assistants ready for agentic tasks?: Experiments

-We present the primary results for English, Hindi, and the average across five additional Indic languages on VoiceAgentBench in Tables \ref{tab:eng_hin_results}, \ref{tab:source_native_results} and \ref{tab:safety_results}.
-Per-language extended results for all Indic languages are provided in Appendix \ref{appendix:indic_results}.
+We present the primary results for English and Multilingual subset of VAB in Tables \ref{tab:eng_subset_results}, \ref{tab:indic_subset_results} and \ref{tab:safety_results}.
+Per-language results for Multilingual subset are provided in Appendix \ref{appendix:indic_results}.
+Additionaly, significance testing (McNemar’s test) and confidence intervals for the results are covered in Appendix \ref{appendix:significance_tests}.

-\textbf{SpeechLMs lag behind ASR-LLM setups.} There remains a significant performance gap between SpeechLMs and ASR–LLM pipelines across all tasks.
-Among SpeechLMs, KimiAudio 7B achieves the strongest results, performing comparably to ASR–LLM pipelines, while AudioFlamingo3 7B and Qwen2.5-Omni 7B lag substantially behind.
-Nevertheless, even KimiAudio 7B underperforms relative to an equivalently sized Whisper3–Qwen3 model on all English parameter-filling tasks, except in multi-turn settings.
-This gap increases in other languages.
-This is unsurprising, as Qwen3-8B and other LLMs have been extensively trained on agentic tasks, whereas most SpeechLM pipelines focus primarily on audio understanding and conversational objectives.
-KimiAudio 7B’s performance shows that SpeechLMs can approach ASR–LLM pipelines on agentic tasks.
-Given their lower Time Taken for First Token (TTFT) generation (Appendix \ref{appendix: latency}) and ability to leverage agentic context during speech decoding, further training on such tasks could substantially enhance their effectiveness and applications.